 The first characteristics from the so-called ProtoCycladic civilization appeared on the island of Kea (3200 BC) and develop in three phases in Milos island - Naxos island (3200-2800 BC) on Syros island (2800-2200 BC) and in Milos (2200-2000 BC).
 The Greek archaeologist Charis Tsontas was the first man who studied the Cycladic civilization in depth and excavated many ancient settlements in Syros, Paros, Antiparos, Sifnos, Amorgos and other smaller Greek islands.
 With a plethora of findings such as the brilliant marble statuettes, Cyclades played a major historical and cultural role during the middle Bronze Age.
 Some years later, the excavations reveal the historical island of Thera (actual Santorini island), one of the most important centers of Minoan civilization along with Knossos Palace and Phaestos Palace.

-Information about History of some islands of the Cyclades:
+Information about the history of the islands of Cyclades: